emailit/E-MAILiT-Share-Buttons-for-WP/readme.txt

 **Updates 10/19/2014**

+Help your visitors promote your site!
+Our share button is small, unobtrusive, and quick to load.

 E-MAILiT Share Buttons can be deployed on any site to drive traffic, stimulate viral activity, and track the sharing of content to over 130 services.

 E-MAILiT simplifies social media services.
 We reduce clutter on webpages, and provide instant distribution of content across social networks, and communities.
 E-MAILiT allows media to become truly social, with the click of just one share button.

+See how your visitors are sharing your content: which services they're using for sharing, which content is shared the most, and more.

 Understand your audience.
 Engage your readers.
 Make more money.